xaos3k/PiRSS2Kindle/README.md

 This tool lets you fetch and send RSS feeds via your Kindle email address directly to your Kindle as a book.
-It is currently developed on a RasPi3 and is intended to run on similiar hardware (especially RasPi2 and 3).
+It is developed on a RasPi3 and is intended to run on similiar hardware (especially RasPi2 and 3).

 Currently the code is pretty ugly, but it is functional and does the job.
 I will clean up and prettify the code base and the created Kindle book in the future.